crichards17/React-Employee-Repository/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-  A Ract application demonstrating usage of React components and state.
+  A React application demonstrating usage of React components and state.
 This application represents an employee directory consisting of a table of sample data that can be filtered and searched in a reactive manner.

 ## Usage
 <ol>